About the Conference

 - The need to reflection on modes of research and processes of change in leverage point and sustainability transformation related research.

-The conference will have a number of core themes:
+The conference had a number of core themes:

 - Re-structuring institutions for transformative change